ADPro: a Test-time Adaptive Diffusion Policy via Manifold-constrained Denoising and Task-aware Initialization for Robotic Manipulation: Method

 \section{Method}

 Action generation inherently involves producing non-Euclidean data, as actions reside within the $\SE(3)$ Lie group.
 Therefore, integrating a more efficient diffusion policy with a well-designed initial noisy action proposal can greatly enhance generation efficiency.
 As illustrated in Fig.~\ref{fig:pipeline}, the proposed adaptive diffusion policy for manipulation action generation accelerates the process through two key improvements.
-First, an initial action proposal provides the diffusion process with a more reasonable and target-proximal starting action, effectively reducing the number of denoising steps required.
-Second, manifold constraints guide the denoising process along a more precise trajectory, preventing unnecessary backtracking~(see Fig.~\ref{fig:rlbenchcomparison_astep}).
-This results in diffusion trajectories with shorter geodesic distances and fewer diffusion steps, significantly improving overall efficiency.
+First, a manifold-constrained denoising – guiding updates along both task and spherical manifolds, effectively enhancing its generalizability and preventing unnecessary backtracking~(see Fig.~\ref{fig:rlbenchcomparison_astep}).
+Second, task-aware initialization – driving the diffusion process towards a more accurate direction instead of random noise, effectively reducing the number of denoising steps required.
+Together, these components transform action generation from blind stochastic sampling into a geometry-aware, adaptive optimization process.